 A good story lies at the heart of excellent narrative writing.
 This genre is relatively easy for younger students to ‘get’ as storybooks are most often the first types of text they will encounter.

 As they prepare to begin writing their own narratives, though, we need to tease out of our students exactly what we mean by ‘story’.
 That meaning is to be found in the essential elements of a narrative.

 Step 1: Learn the Essential Elements of a Narrative

-Before teaching specific narrative writing strategies to your students, you’ll need to ensure they have a clear understanding of the six essential elements of a story.
+Before teaching specific narrative writing strategies to your students, you’ll need to ensure they clearly understand the six essential elements of a story.

-Below, we’ll review each of these sections of a story alongside an example of each in action chosen from the fairytale Little Red Riding Hood.
+Below, we’ll review each of these story sections alongside an example of each in action chosen from the fairytale Little Red Riding Hood.

 i.
 The Exposition: Characters and Setting

 The exposition or opening of the story orientates the reader, usually by revealing the story’s setting and introducing the main character/s.
 It may also hint at the central problem yet to come.

 Frequently, the setting and characters are closely related.
 For example, a science fiction story might have space as its setting and an astronaut as the main character.